Canon 70D vs Nikon D5600

-The Canon EOS 70D and the Nikon D5600 are two digital cameras that were revealed to the public, respectively, in July 2013 and November 2016.
+The Canon EOS 70D and the Nikon D5600 are two digital cameras that were announced, respectively, in July 2013 and November 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 20 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 20 megapixels, whereas the Nikon provides 24 MP.

 An illustration of the physical size and weight of the Canon 70D and the Nikon D5600 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 70D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is notably smaller (17 percent) than the Canon 70D.
 Moreover, the D5600 is substantially lighter (38 percent) than the 70D.
 It is worth mentioning in this context that the 70D is splash and dust resistant, while the D5600 does not feature any corresponding weather-sealing.